This Page was originally only on lighting in Ancient Egypt but is being expanded to cover lighting up to the introduction of electriity.

 Although soft animal fats and butter are solids at room temperature they are usually too soft to be made into candles so they can only be used in lamps: the fat or butter is spooned rather than poured into the lamp, but once the lamp is lit the heat melts it so the lamp is filled with liquid.

 Most substances, including of course the oil in a lamp, will not start to burn unless you heat them first.The ignition temperature of any substance is the temperature we must heat it to before it will start to burn.
 The combustion temperature of a substance is the temperature which is reached as it is burning, this will depend upon a number of factors, including for example how much air is available (this is discussed more fully in the Section below, on the Yellow Flame), but will always be higher than the ignition temperature.
-Once a small amount of the substance has been raised to its ignition temperature and started to burn the heat produced will raise some more of the substance to its ignition temperature, and so it will keep burning.
+Once a small amount of the substance has been raised to its ignition temperature and started to burn the heat produced may raise some more of the substance to its ignition temperature, and so that will start to burn.
 If you were to put a match to a chip pan full of cold cooking oil (but please don’t!) the match would go out and the oil would not catch fire: the heat from just one match is not enough to raise any of the cooking oil in the pan to its ignition temperature.
 But the ignition temperature of cooking oil is only slightly higher than the temperature needed to cook chips, and so if we are cooking chips by heating a whole pan of cooking oil on a hob and take our eyes off it for even a few seconds the oil may overheat and reach its ignition temperature and catch fire.
 It will then burn very quickly with clouds of thick black smoke.
 A chip pan fire is very dangerous - and would be no use at all for lighting a room!
 If we want to burn any sort of oil to light a room we must use a lamp with a wick.

 Take a strip of newspaper or kitchen roll and dip one end into a bowl of water.
 The water will start to rise up the paper.
 You can see this more clearly if you add a few drops of ink or food colouring to the water.
 The paper acts as a wick.
 Most liquids (except mercury) will rise up a wick in this way; how far they rise up the wick depends upon what the liquid is and what the wick is made of.